Published:

 Hardware · 4G SIM · Receipt printing · Continuous operation

-A physical card terminal with an integrated SIM card and battery is the most robust solution for daily use — whether at the weekly market, festival or company premises.
-The guide explains what you need to look for in battery life, connectivity and card acceptance, compares purchase vs. rental (from CHF 39 one-time purchase or CHF 25/month) and shows which payment methods are mandatory in Switzerland: Debit Mastercard, Visa Debit, TWINT and contactless wallets.
+A physical card terminal with integrated SIM card and battery is the most robust solution for daily use — whether weekly market, festival or company premises.
+The guide explains what you need to pay attention to regarding battery life, connectivity and card acceptance, compares purchase vs. rental (from EUR 39 one-off purchase or EUR 25/month) and shows which payment methods are mandatory in Switzerland: Debit Mastercard, Visa Debit, TWINT and contactless wallets.

-For whom: Year-round businesses with constant revenue, food trucks with high transaction volumes, businesses that need to print receipts or regularly accept cards without NFC (older Maestro cards with chip).
+For whom: Year-round operations with constant turnover, food trucks with high transaction volumes, businesses that need to print receipts or regularly accept cards without NFC (older Maestro cards with chip).

-Key topics: Battery (at least 2500 mAh / 300+ transactions), 4G SIM vs. hotspot vs. event Wi-Fi, Debit Mastercard/Visa Debit conversion, purchase vs. rental, daily closing and CSV export, practical tips on battery care and hygiene.
+Key topics: Battery (at least 2500 mAh / 300+ transactions), 4G SIM vs. hotspot vs. event WiFi, Debit Mastercard/Visa Debit migration, purchase vs. rental, daily closing and CSV export, practical tips on battery care and hygiene.

-Guide 2: Tap to Pay — card payments with the smartphone
+Guide 2: Tap to Pay — card payments with a smartphone

 No hardware · NFC · iPhone & Android · SoftPOS

-Tap to Pay (SoftPOS) turns your smartphone into a contactless card reader — without an additional device, without fixed costs.
+Tap to Pay (SoftPOS) turns your smartphone into a contactless Lector de tarjetas — without any additional device, without fixed costs.
 The guide shows which iPhones and Android devices are compatible, how secure the technology is (CPoC-certified, PCI DSS) and when the payment process takes less than 5 seconds.
 Ideal as an entry-level solution for seasonal businesses or as a backup alongside a terminal.

-For whom: Beginners without a budget for hardware, seasonal businesses that are only active for a few months, existing terminal users looking for a backup for peak times.
+For whom: Beginners without a budget for hardware, seasonal businesses that are only active for a few months, existing terminal users looking for a backup during peak times.

-Key topics: How NFC/SoftPOS works, iPhone XS+ and Android 11+, CPoC security standard, practical test under 5 seconds, Tap to Pay vs. terminal comparison, provider overview (Payrexx, SumUp, Worldline, Stripe), multi-device use.
+Key topics: How NFC/SoftPOS works, iPhone XS+ and Android 11+, CPoC security standard, practical test under 5 seconds, Tap to Pay vs. terminal comparison, provider overview (Payrexx, SumUp, Worldline, Stripe), multi-device usage.

 Guide 3: TWINT QR code for food trucks and market stalls